cburgler/yacsvv/README.md

 ### User-friendly error messages
 - Pair a custom user message with each validation rule
 ### Accessible validation results
-- Receive one validation object for each row of data; each validation object has the following attributes: `line_number`, `fields`, `is_valid`, `error_messages`
+- Receive one validation object for each row of data.
+Each validation object has the following attributes: `line_number`, `fields`, `is_valid`, `error_messages`
 ### Streaming
-- Suitable for very large csv files; validates one row at a time so memory is not an issue
+- Suitable for very large csv files. `CSVStreamValidator` validates one row at a time so memory is not an issue.
 ### Exhaustive validation testing
 - Apply all validation rules to each row and field wherever possible
 - Multiple error messages per row